Building a platform

 Make all of Bonitz’ services cohere

 We began by creating a single message that would include all of Bonitz’ services.
 Through extensive interviews with the Bonitz team, we learned about the processes, culture, and success of each department.
 When we sifted through all that information, three points stood out: Bonitz’ ability to create value through the whole process (from very early consultations to the last details), their quality of work, and their commitment to doing the right thing (not cutting corners, being safe, etc.).
-With those points, we crafted a single message that encompasses the Bonitz way for all departments.
+With those points, we crafted a single message that encompassed the Bonitz way for all departments.

 Finally, the site uses repeated design elements and similar page structure to create coherence and flow across the entire site.